 DEXTA has been designed so that only the minimum amount of data required for answering the research question is collected.
 This will include information collected by the hospital and additional questionnaires for parents to complete.
 Each is important to the trial and will help show if Dexmed can be used to reduce the amount of morphine needed to keep babies pain free and reduce adverse effects.

 If you decide that you want your baby to take part in DEXTA, healthcare providers in your hospital will check your babies’ medical records to ensure they are eligible to take part.
 After this, if you wish for your baby to take part, you will need to sign a written informed consent form.
+If you provide written informed consent and your baby is then found to be not eligible, they will not be included in the trial and their care will continue as decided by your baby's doctor.
+A member of the research team will inform you if this is the case.

-To fairly compare the treatments, we will randomly assign babies to groups that are alike in all aspects except for the treatment they receive.
 If you agree and give your consent, your baby will be assigned to one of 3 groups (called trial arms) and be given one of three different treatments:

 • 120-hour infusions of dexmedetomidine (0.5mcg/kg/hour) + morphine OR